Selling Mortgages: How It Works And Why Your Mortgage Might Be Sold

 You’ve just received a letter informing you that your home loan has been purchased by an investor.
-Maybe you’re upset or confused.
-You carefully picked the mortgage lender you wanted to work with – does this change or jeopardize that?
+You might feel upset or confused, since you carefully picked the mortgage lender you wanted to work with – does this change or jeopardize that?

 We have good news: You don’t have to worry.
 This is a totally normal part of the mortgage process.
 Rocket Mortgage® still services your mortgage, and you’ll still get that great customer service you had before you closed.